TechnitiumSoftware/DnsServer/APIDOCS.md

 - `zone` (optional): The name of the authoritative zone into which the `domain` exists.
 When unspecified, the closest authoritative zone will be used.
 - `type`: The type of the resource record to delete.
 - `ipAddress` (optional): This parameter is required when deleting `A` or `AAAA` record.
+- `updateSvcbHints` (optional): Set this option to `true` to update any SVCB/HTTPS records in the zone that has Automatic Hints option enabled and matches its target name with the current record's domain name.
+This option is used for `A` and `AAAA` records.
 - `nameServer` (optional): This parameter is required when deleting `NS` record.
 - `ptrName` (optional): This parameter is required when deleting `PTR` record.
 - `preference` (optional): This parameter is required when deleting `MX` record.
 - `exchange` (optional): This parameter is required when deleting `MX` record.
 - `text` (optional): This parameter is required when deleting `TXT` record.
+- `splitText` (optional): This parameter is used when deleting `TXT` record.
+Default value is set to `false` when unspecified.
 - `priority` (optional): This parameter is required when deleting the `SRV` record.
 - `weight` (optional): This parameter is required when deleting the `SRV` record.
 - `port` (optional): This parameter is required when deleting the `SRV` record.
 - `target` (optional): This parameter is required when deleting the `SRV` record.
+- `naptrOrder` (optional): This parameter is required when deleting the `NAPTR` record.
+- `naptrPreference` (optional): This parameter is required when deleting the `NAPTR` record.
+- `naptrFlags` (optional): This parameter is required when deleting the `NAPTR` record.
+- `naptrServices` (optional): This parameter is required when deleting the `NAPTR` record.
+- `naptrRegexp` (optional): This parameter is required when deleting the `NAPTR` record.
+- `naptrReplacement` (optional): This parameter is required when deleting the `NAPTR` record.
 - `keyTag` (optional): This parameter is required when deleting `DS` record.
 - `algorithm` (optional): This parameter is required when deleting `DS` record.
 - `digestType` (optional): This parameter is required when deleting `DS` record.